hmorv/bash-export-tar-data-to-FTP/README.md

-# Bash Export tar-data to remote FTP
+# Bash Export Backups to remote FTP

-Does not consume disk space, ideal for servers with little free space... like the ones I use to work on XD
+Does not consume disk space, ideal for servers with little free space... like the ones I use to work with XD